entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **References**: Ivanov, 2013; Ivanov & Duffin, 2008; Ivanov & Hu, 2025; Nigmadganov & Nemirovskaya, 1992; Nikolaeva, 1995.
 > - **Comments**: The Aksu section is a key deep-water carbonate reference section for the Mid-Carboniferous Boundary in Central Asia.
 The chondrichthyan assemblage is dominated by the endemic euselachian *Gissarodus* and diverse symmoriiforms (*Stethacanthulus*, *Denaea*), showing strong Paleotethyan affinities comparable to South China and Western Kazakhstan faunas.
 The occurrence of *Stethacanthulus meccaensis* has been interpreted as documenting the earliest record of that species and has been discussed in the context of Paleotethyan–Laurussian dispersal.
 (Ivanov, 2013; Ivanov & Hu, 2025)

 #### Ghaleh Formation (Sardar 1 Formation), Howz-e-Dorah section and Shesh Angosht Mountain area, Tabas Block, Central Iran
+> - **Age**: Early Carboniferous (Late Tournaisian; *Scaliognathus anchoralis*–*Doliognathus latus* Zone) to Late Carboniferous (Early Bashkirian).
+(Yazdi & Turner, 2000; Hairapetian et al., 2006; Bahrami et al., 2011)
+> - **Taxa**:
+>> - Chondrichthyes: *Orodus* sp., *Stethacanthus*? sp., *Ctenacanthus*? sp.
+(Yazdi & Turner, 2000)
+> - **Locality and horizon**: Howz-e-Dorah section (33°22′N, 57°20′E) and Shesh Angosht Mountain (33°58′N, 56°45′E), Shotori Range; vertebrate remains reported from the *Scaliognathus anchoralis*–*Doliognathus latus* conodont zone in the lower part of the formation (Sardar 1), including crinoidal limestone horizons.
+(Yazdi & Turner, 2000; Bahrami et al., 2011)
+> - **References**: Bahrami et al., 2011; Hairapetian et al., 2006; Yazdi & Turner, 2000.
+> - **Comments**: Shallow-marine carbonate platform deposits. *Orodus* sp. was reported as the first record of Orodontiformes from the Early Carboniferous of Iran and has been discussed as evidence of faunal links with Laurussian platforms.
+The formation unconformably overlies the Devonian Shishtu Formation and is overlain by the Absheni Formation or the Permian Jamal Formation (usage varies by local stratigraphic scheme).
+(Yazdi & Turner, 2000; Bahrami et al., 2011)

 #### Clare Shale Formation, Fisherstreet Bay (Doolin area), County Clare, Ireland